sqlparser/gsp_demo/java/src/demos/columnAnalyze/readme.md

 input files directory: The directory includes the input SQL script files.

-output files directory: The directory includes the text file with generated result.
+output files directory: The directory includes the text file with the generated result.

 ### Related demo
-This tool will call the [columnImpact\ColumnImpact.java](../demos/columnImpact) to do further analysis.
+This tool will call the [columnImpact\ColumnImpact.java](../columnImpact) to do further analysis.